josefs/DSL-tutorial/tutorialSlides.md

 presented here.
 There is a paper at IFL this year describing the details.

-# Pros and Cons
+# Combining Deep and Shallow Embeddings - Pros and Cons

 ## Pros

 * Adding new features is relatively light weight by letting the shallow embedding do most of the work
+  - Typically a single constructor suffices to cover a lot of functionality
+* Very Haskell-like programming interface for the embedded language
+  - Supports writing instances for many common classes and using Haskell's built-in syntactic sugar
 * Fusion

 ## Cons

-* We have to modify the AST
+* We sometimes have to modify the AST data type

 ## Remedy